 - Hereditary blood disorders are called porphyrias.

-Erythromycin may cause interactions with several different medications if taken at the same.
+Erythromycin may cause interactions with several different medications if taken at the same time.

-If you are taking any of the following medicines you should not buy Erythromycin tablets online as they may interact with your current medicines:
+If you are taking any of the following medicines, you should not buy Erythromycin medication online as it may interact with other drugs:

 - Warfarin (thins the blood)

 - Cisapride (used for stomach disorders)

 - Pimozide (used in the treatment of psychiatric disorders)